 Your money is held in trust.

-Whether you are with a big Aussie bank or a New Zealand owned KiwiSaver specialist, the KiwiSaver Act requires your investments to be held by a licensed trustee and not the scheme provider.
-This means you can focus on selecting the fund that's right for you knowing your investments are being held and supervised by an independent trustee.
+Whether you are with a big Aussie bank or a New Zealand owned KiwiSaver specialist, the KiwiSaver Act requires your investments to be held by a licensed supervisor and not the scheme provider.
+This means you can focus on selecting the fund that's right for you knowing your investments are being held and supervised by an independent supervisor.